luisf-av1/APIFunctionalTesting/README.md

 - `index.html` provides an overview of all test results.

 ## How to Access Reports
-Once the pipeline runs, test reports will be available at: https://luisf-av1.github.io/APIFunctionalTesting/
+Once the pipeline runs, reports will be available at: https://luisf-av1.github.io/APIFunctionalTesting/

 ---
-### 🚀 This CI pipeline ensures continuous API testing and easy access to test reports! 🚀
+🚀 This CI pipeline ensures continuous API testing and easy access to test reports! 🚀